 Current Hot Topics in the International Dressage Scene – Anne Gribbons

-The talk on research was similar to things we learned in our recent trip to UC Davis.
+The talk on research was similar to things I learned in my recent trip to UC Davis.
 Claudia Sonder discussed much of the same research, but related it to the dressage and jumping crowd.
-We have to admit we didn’t pay all that much attention, as it was a repeat of recent knowledge, but we know it was quite interesting for others in the group that were not aware of the work that UC Davis and the Center for Equine Heath is doing.
-Topics discussed were footing and injuries, future diagnostic tools that are much more sensitive and laminitis.
+I have to admit I didn’t pay all that much attention, as it was a repeat of recent knowledge, but I know it was quite interesting for others in the group that were not aware of the work that UC Davis and the Center for Equine Heath is doing.
+Topics discussed were footing and injuries and future diagnostic tools that are much more sensitive and laminitis.

 Both Anne Gribbons and Linda Allen had some real gems to share with the audience about their topics and lessons were learned watching the horses and riders that were used for demonstration.
 It was particularly fantastic to watch three horses of different ages/levels in the dressage presentation with Gribbons and watching her work around each horses’ ability and limitations dues to age.
 Both dealt with the challenges of working with a young horse and how to bring them along without “messing them up.”

 The Gala presentation started at around 5:30 and lasted until around 6:30 and included some wonderful performances.
 There were the minis that showed off their driving skills, tricks and jumped in hand and the crowd ate them up.
 The vaulting was extremely good and fantastic to watch.
 The jumping demonstration was good (but not nearly as fun as watching the minis do it) and there was a lovely long line demonstration.
 The foal showing turned into a bit of comedy as the little guy decided he had some jumping potential and jumped out of the ring, then back in…and out and back again.
 He finally decided that his mom wasn’t enough enticement to stick around and left the arena to go back to the barn.
 It gave everyone a big smile and good hearty laugh.
-We were also lucky enough to get to see a Freestyle performance from Ari Lopez and her beautiful horse Armani.
-There was also a fun Frozen themed Pas de Deux showing off the fiery spirit of the Spanish horse (while the performance was not perfect, the riders were smiling and the horses enjoyed showing off).
+We were privileged to watch a Freestyle performance from Ari Lopez and her beautiful horse Armani.
+There was also a fun Frozen themed Pas de Deux showing off the fiery spirit of the Spanish horse.

-We followed up our Saturday with a trip back on Monday for the first session of the Anne Gribbons clinic.
-The only issue with the whole weekend was the scheduling noted on the website.
-There were several instances where the time listed online was not accurate (and not just because of delays), but that didn’t ruin our good time.
-We’ll be back again next year we’re sure (and maybe one of these years we will walk away with a new horse).
+I followed up my Saturday with a trip back on Monday for the first session of the Anne Gribbons clinic.
+I’ll be back again next year I’m sure (and maybe one of these years I will drive away with a new horse).